 Avoidance of excessive punishment that does not "fit the crime" is usually a matter of enforcement discretion left to those who have legal authority at the "street level" to charge (or not charge) violators with infractions.
 However, in Young v.
 Board of Pharmacy, 462 P.2d 139 (N.M.
 1969), the Supreme Court of New Mexico substituted its judgment for that of the enforcement authorities.
 The court reacted to what it believed was excessive punishment, ruling that charges made against a pharmacist were arbitrary, unlawful, and unsupported.
 The pharmacist had not kept accurate dispensing records and had been charged with "unprofessional conduct."
 The court acknowledged the deficiencies of the pharmacist's recordkeeping, but the court could not understand why accurate recordkeeping should be a test of a person's professional character.
 This ruling in favor of the pharmacist does not mean that sloppy recordkeeping is acceptable, only that it should not be punished oppressively.
+Similarly, a Rhode Island court held that a pharmacist's inadvertent dispensing error could not justify revocation of his license by the state department of health (Blais v.
+Rhode Island Department of Health, 2014 R.I.
+Super.
+172 (2014)).

 The fact that individuals in a free society are permitted to act in ways that they deem best for themselves-as long as their actions do not interfere with another individual's right of action-also limits effective legal action.
-John Stuart Mill expressed this belief in his essay, "On Liberty," when he said, "The only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others" (1986, p.
+John Stuart Mill expressed this belief in his essay, "On Liberty," when he said, "The only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others" (1986 (1859), p.
 16).
 The law does not always accede to the Mill principle.
 Drug abuse and the use of unsafe medications (e.g., Laetrile) are legally restricted, for example, either because of the potential harm to others or because of a belief that some individuals are incapable of knowing what is in their own best interests.
 However, under most circumstances, individuals are free to make decisions for themselves without legal intervention.